Tuning Random Generators: Property-Based Testing as Probabilistic Programming: Related Work

 \paragraph{Manual tuning} Perhaps the simplest solution to generator tuning is to provide knobs for the user to do it manually.
 Indeed, this was part of the motivation for the original QuickCheck~\cite{claessenQuickCheckLightweightTool2000} and QuickChick~\cite{paraskevopoulouFoundationalPropertyBasedTesting2015} generator languages.
 This approach is simple, but it has the limitations we discuss in the introduction: tuning a generator by hand requires significant experimentation, since it's hard to know the overall distribution that will be produced by a particular collection of local weights. \ld{} offers an automatic approach.

-Besides language-based approaches, there are also auxiliary tools aimed at making the tuning process easier.
-In particular, Tyche~\cite{tyche} is a visual user interface that provides insights into the current distribution of a generator.
-This approach is complementary to \ld, as it could be used to confirm that a given objective had the intended effect or help to choose among multiple objectives.
-Automatic tuning could also enhance interfaces such as Tyche, such as by allowing the user to click-and-drag to adjust distributions.
+Besides language-based approaches, there are auxiliary tools aimed at easing the tuning process.
+In particular, Tyche~\cite{tyche} is a visual user interface that provides insights into a generator's current distribution.
+This approach is complementary to \ld, as it could be used to confirm that an objective had the intended effect, or to visually compare objectives.
+In turn, automatic tuning could enhance such interfaces, e.g., by allowing the user to click-and-drag to adjust distributions.

-\paragraph{Online tuning} One way to get around manual tuning is to tune during the testing process.
-The Target system~\cite{loscherTargetedPropertybasedTesting2017}, for example, uses algorithms like hill-climbing and simulated annealing during generation to maximize an objective function.
-In a similar vein, RLCheck~\cite{reddyQuicklyGeneratingDiverse2020} tunes generators with reinforcement learning, seeking out more diverse and valid inputs.
-The Choice Gradient Sampling algorithm~\cite{goldsteinParsingRandomness2022} tunes online by manipulating the generator representation itself.
+\paragraph{Online tuning} One alternative to manual tuning is tuning during the testing process.
+The Target system~\cite{loscherTargetedPropertybasedTesting2017} uses hill-climbing and simulated annealing during generation to maximize an objective.
+RLCheck~\cite{reddyQuicklyGeneratingDiverse2020} tunes generators with reinforcement learning, seeking out diverse and valid inputs.
+Choice Gradient Sampling~\cite{goldsteinParsingRandomness2022} tunes online by manipulating the generator representation itself.
 ISLa~\cite{steinhofelInputInvariants2022} uses an SMT solver during generation to improve the chance of finding valid inputs.